serikshaikamalov/lit-components/readme.md

 When to use it?

 - A way of communication between components
-- Source of the truth
+- Source of the truth / Singleton
-- Implement subscriber/listener pattern
-- Global storage
+- As a global storage

 Usage